 - Taking regular breaks

 - Stretching and mobilising after desk work

 - Encouraging light exercise for mood and posture quality

-Document your flexible working procedure or system of working and ensure employees are trained on and aware of it.
-Make it user friendly so it acts as a resource of useful information for the end user, as well as stating the company’s responsibility.
+Document your flexible working and hybrid working procedure or system of working and ensure employees are trained on and aware of it.
+Make it user friendly so it acts as a resource of useful information for the end-user, as well as stating the company’s responsibility.
 A good tool in the procedure for flexible working is a self-assessment that the flexible workers complete – it should both help assess their flexible working arrangements and guide them to the priority areas to improve.

 It’s a good idea to provide training to staff on setting up their environment for working at home.

-Keeping in contact with flexible workers will be critical and making use of online technology and phone will be critical to their wellbeing.
+Keeping in contact with flexible workers and hybrid workers will be critical, and making use of online technology and the phone will be critical to their wellbeing.
 For online consider a shared platform such Microsoft Teams, Zoom, WhatsApp, Skype or similar where screen sharing, instant messaging and video calling are all possibilities.
 Others are available!

 Workstation Set Up